Smoked Brisket – Perfect Every Time

 Smoked Brisket Frequently Asked Questions

-How to make Burnt Ends
+How To Make Burnt Ends

 Like Kansas City style BBQ?
 Cut out the point, or parts of point, from the brisket before the wrap.
 You then slice it into cubes, re-season, and place it back into the smoker to render out.
 Check out our Brisket Burnt Ends recipe for details.